Fleaker

 A Fleaker is a brand of container for liquids used in the laboratory.
-It can be described as a cross between the Griffin beaker and the Erlenmeyer flask.
+It can be described as a hybrid design, combining features of the Griffin beaker and the Erlenmeyer flask.

-Like a beaker, the bottom is flat, with the sides meeting the bottom at a 90 degree angle.
+Like a beaker, the bottom is flat, with the sides meeting the bottom at a 90-degree angle.
 The sides are vertical for most of the height; near the top, the sides curve in to form a neck with a widely flared rim.
 The wide rim makes it easier to pour from or filter into; the narrow neck reduces loss of the contents due to splashing and serves as a grip for handling and pouring.